dAIsySHEng1/AI-Resources-and-Programs-for-High-Schoolers/README.md

 - A fantastic article about machine learning steps and resources for self-learners summarized by kjaisingh: https://github.com/kjaisingh/high-school-guide-to-machine-learning.

 ## Websites
-- Exploration of Neural Networks: https://playground.tensorflow.org/
+- Play with Neural Networks: https://playground.tensorflow.org/
+- Explore a collection of fun AI experiments: https://experiments.withgoogle.com/collection/ai

 ## Camps
 - AI4ALL: http://ai-4-all.org/education/